Stolen car fled area of Waukegan shooting before crashing onto Lake Bluff golf course, police say

 The video in the player above is from a previous report.

-The shooting happened in the area of 8th Street and Victory Street in Waukegan.
+The shooting happened around 5:15 p.m.
+Wednesday in the area of 8th Street and Victory Street in Waukegan.
 The person who was shot was treated and released, police said Thursday.

 It was not immediately known if the car that fled the scene, which was reported stolen, was related to the shooting.